Jeff Kinney: Professional work

 Kinney works full-time as a writer and illustrator.
 He also created the kid-friendly website Poptropica which includes two islands called "Wimpy Wonderland" and "Wimpy Boardwalk", where the Diary of a Wimpy Kid characters and events are featured in the Poptropica universe.

 Over 300 million copies of the Diary of a Wimpy Kid books have sold globally as of late 2025 and the series was developed into feature films for which Kinney served as executive producer.

 In May 2015, Kinney and his wife Julie opened "An Unlikely Story," a local bookstore and cafe in Plainville, Massachusetts.
 Kinney advocates that kids should spend time reading as an alternative to screen time.

 Kinney guest-hosted 10 episodes of the 10th season of WGBH local quiz bowl production High School Quiz Show while regular host Billy Costa was away on a special assignment.
 Kinney hosted the second half of the first-round games, the quarter-finals, and the semi-finals, while Costa hosted the first half of the first-round games and returned to Boston in time for the finals.

 Personal life

 On December 14, 2003, Jeff Kinney married Julie Kinney.
 They have two sons together.
 He is Catholic.

-In June 2020, when Manny, a character he created in the Diary of a Wimpy Kid series, became an internet meme relating to the protests arising from the murder of George Floyd, Kinney expressed a distaste for the sensation, stating, "I don't like it.
-The Black Lives Matter movement needs to be taken seriously...
-I think that assigning a cartoon character to (the movement) trivializes it."
+In June 2020, when Manny, a character he created in the Diary of a Wimpy Kid series, became an internet meme relating to the protests arising from the murder of George Floyd, Kinney, as a Black Lives Matter supporter, expressed a distaste for the sensation, stating, "I don't like it.
+I think that assigning a cartoon character to [the Black Lives Matter movement] trivializes it."